Back to Blog

 This difference is critical.
 With mandatory grounds, proving your case is enough.
 With discretionary grounds, you must also persuade the court that eviction is the right outcome.
 The tenant can argue it would be unreasonable, even if the ground technically applies.

 Ground 8: Serious rent arrears.
-At least 2 months' rent arrears (for monthly tenancies) both when you serve the notice and when the court hears the case.
-This is the most commonly used mandatory ground.
-The court must grant possession if arrears meet the threshold at both points.
+Under the Renters' Rights Act 2025, the tenant must owe at least three months' rent (for monthly tenancies) both when you serve the notice and when the court hears the case — raised from the previous two-month threshold.
+The notice period is four weeks.
+This is the most commonly used mandatory ground, and the court must grant possession if arrears meet the threshold at both points.
+For background on how rent rules are changing, see our guide on new rent increase rules for landlords.

 However, Ground 8 can still fail if you haven't complied with your legal obligations.
 If you didn't protect the deposit properly, didn't provide required documents, or failed to meet other legal requirements, the tenant can defend against eviction.
 This is why proof of document delivery matters even for mandatory grounds.